 Withdrawal symptoms should largely be gone after the first 10 days, though some psychological symptoms may continue such as cravings, anxiety, or depression.
 The brain and the body are doing their best to return to a balanced state, so continued support from physicians or addiction experts is recommended to contend with any remaining symptoms.

-A safe and effective withdrawal fromoxycodone oftentimes includes medication-assisted therapy in an outpatient treatment center.
-This means that medication can be administered to help patients get through the severe withdrawal symptoms as comfortable as possible.
+A safe and effective withdrawal from oxycodone oftentimes includes medication-assisted therapy in an outpatient treatment center.
+This means that medication can be administered to help patients get through the severe withdrawal symptoms as comfortably as possible.
 Two such medications to assist those who are tapering off oxycodone are methadone and buprenorphine.

-For those who are able to leave home for the duration of treatment, residential treatment is recommended, where around-the-clock monitoring can occur.
+For those who can leave home for the duration of treatment, residential treatment is recommended, where around-the-clock monitoring can occur.
 This is helpful for those who are heavily addicted to oxycodone or those who would benefit from leaving home to focus solely on their recovery.

 For those who cannot reside at the treatment center, outpatient treatment is a great option.
 They’ll receive the same types of services, but get to return home after each session throughout the week.

 Start Your Journey To Recovery Today